 Singapore with Kids

 A disclaimer: I am not an expert on Singapore!
-But I’ve now flown through the city four times, staying for one day / two nights each visit, so I’ve become pretty good at maxing out our one full day there.
-And I’ve stayed in four hotels those four visits and figured out where I want to be based and where I don’t.
+But I’ve now flown through the city five times, staying for one day / two nights each visit, so I’ve become pretty good at maxing out our one full day there.
+And I’ve stayed in four hotels those five visits and figured out where I want to be based and where I don’t.

-Singapore is my 10-year-old son’s favorite city in the world – despite our lack of extended time there.
+Singapore is my 12-year-old son’s favorite city in the world – despite our lack of extended time there.
 He loves the cleanliness and order, the street food, the marina atmosphere at night, the Segways that we always rent, and Chinatown.
 I didn’t like my first two visits to the city, staying too close to Orchard Road and getting lost in malls when I was simply trying to cross the street.
 Now that we’ve relocated to hotels near the marina, and figured out how to have fun days, I’m really enjoying layovers there.
-In fact we’re doing it again later this year – stopping for two nights flying back from the Maldives.

 Where to Stay in Singapore

 And one nice thing about both hotels: the kid elements.
-The hotels have emailed me in advance for my son’s age, and he’s then had a kid-sized robe and slippers waiting for him as well as kid toiletries, a stuffed bear, and a pass for a free daily ice cream cone.
-There’s also excellent staff interaction at both hotels that makes my son feel welcome – not always the case at nice hotels.
-Oh, and the last time we were at The Fullerton Hotel the Argentinian national football team was staying there, which got me major dad points with my football/soccer-loving son.
+The hotels have emailed me in advance for my kids’ ages, and they’ve then had kid-sized robes and slippers waiting for them as well as kid toiletries, stuffed bears, and passes for a free daily ice cream cone.
+There’s also excellent staff interaction at both hotels that makes my kids feel welcome – not always the case at nice hotels.
+Oh, and the first time we were at The Fullerton Hotel the Argentinian national football team was staying there, which got me major dad points with my football/soccer-loving son.